 Diving tours, for novice to experienced divers, are available most months of the year, subject to weather conditions.
 There are twelve moorings available for divers, however private boats need a dive permit which can be obtained from the Busselton or Dunsborough Tourist Bureaus.

-Whether you are interested in nature based activities, photography, wineries, canoeing, caves, camel rides or adrenalin pumping adventure activities, there is a tour to suit your needs.
+Whether you are interested in nature based activities, photography, wineries, canoeing, caves or adrenalin pumping adventure activities, there is a tour to suit your needs.
 Meelup, Eagle Bay and Bunker Bay offer great beaches for fishing, swimming, snorkelling and picnics.

 Dunsborough is an ideal base for exploring the many wineries of the Margaret River Wine Region which are situated only a few minutes' drive from the town centre.
 View the Cape with one of the many half or full day tours available by classic car, four wheel drive or coach.

 The town is perfectly located for the annual whale watching season, between September and December, when southern right, humpback and pygmy blue whales move along the coast from Cape to Cape.
 Seeing them basking or at play in Geographe Bay is an unforgettable experience when viewed either from coastal vantage points, such as the Cape Naturaliste Lighthouse, or from tour boats (be sure to observe stand off regulations if approaching in private vessels).
 You can purchase land-based Whale Watching Kits for the Cape to Cape Region from the Busselton and Dunsborough Tourist Bureaus.

 Other activities and attractions include swimming, snorkelling, art and craft galleries, wining and dining, striking coastal scenery, wildflower walk trails, and tours of the Cape Naturaliste Lighthouse and Leeuwin Naturaliste National Park.